 - In a large pot with about 3 to 4 cups of water (enough to cover the chiles) add the chiles, onion and garlic.

 - Bring to a soft boil and cook for 5 minutes.
-Remove pot from the stove and let the chiles sit in the hot water for about 10 minutes.3 large garlic cloves, ½ small white onion
+Remove pot from the stove and let the chiles sit in the hot water for about 10 minutes or until very soft.3 large garlic cloves, ½ small white onion

-- To a blender or food processor, add the chiles, onion, garlic, spices plus 2 cups of the chile water where they cooked.1½ teaspoon dried oregano (preferably Mexican oregano), ¼ teaspoon dried cumin, 1 Tablespoon kosher salt, 1 teaspoon fresh ground pepper
+- To a blender or food processor, add the chiles, onion, garlic, spices plus 2 cups of the chile water where they cooked.
+Blend for a couple of minutes or until everything is pureed.
+Note: If the sauce is too dense, add ½ to 1 more cup of water for a more brothy consistency.1½ teaspoon dried oregano (preferably Mexican oregano), ¼ teaspoon dried cumin, 1 Tablespoon kosher salt, 1 teaspoon fresh ground pepper

 Storing & Reheating Leftovers